falbuna/Homework_9_READMEGenerator/README.md

 ## Installation

-To install, the user will need to have Node.js installed.
+To install this application, the user will need to have Node.js installed on their computer.
 In the console (Bash, Powershell, or Terminal for Mac), the user will need to navigate to the folder that contains the index.js file.
 Once inside the folder, the user will need to ensure that the Inquirer npm package is installed.
 To do this, they will need to type in "npm install" inside the folder that contains the index.js file.
 Once installed, they can use this application.

 ## Usage